Leather Consumer Goods Industry in Hong Kong

 Performance of Hong Kong’s Exports of Leather Consumer Goods

-The majority of leather goods manufacturers in Hong Kong are small and medium enterprises (SMEs) which predominantly produce on an OEM basis for leading brands in North America, Western Europe and Japan.
+The majority of leather consumer goods manufacturers in Hong Kong are small and medium enterprises (SMEs) which predominantly produce on an OEM basis for leading brands in North America, Western Europe and Japan.
 An increasing number of manufacturers are involved in product design and development, engineering, modelling, tooling and quality control.
 However, many of them still prefer selling to overseas importers and distributors, who in turn market to wholesalers and retailers.

 Rather than relying solely on OEM/ODM contracts, a number of large leather consumer goods companies have developed their own wholesale and retail networks.
-Certain suppliers, such as Giordano, Goldlion, Crocodile Garments and Le Saunda, have already been selling their brand-named products in the Chinese mainland as well as other overseas markets.
+Certain suppliers, such as Giordano, Goldlion, Crocodile Garments and Le Saunda, have already been selling their brand-named products on the mainland as well as other overseas markets.
 On the other hand, more and more young designers have started their businesses by creating their own brands and collections.
 For instance, Vriko Séraphina Kwok, a Hong Kong-born designer, founded in 2015 an international fashion and handbag brand, Poupée de Papier, which has been selling in such markets as Hong Kong, the US, Norway and Poland, registering a turnover of about US$2 million in 2016.

-In pursuit of lower production costs, higher profit margins, expanding capacity and product range extension, leather consumer goods manufacturers in Hong Kong have shifted a significant part of their production facilities to the Chinese mainland and Southeast Asian countries.
+In pursuit of lower production costs, higher profit margins, expanding capacity and product range extension, leather consumer goods manufacturers in Hong Kong have shifted a significant part of their production facilities to mainland China and Southeast Asian countries.
 As the leather industry is highly specialised and vertically integrated, relocation may also provide the advantage of being more accessible to the raw materials and facilitating retail and distribution.
 In view of soaring production costs, manufacturers, in addition to relocation, have further invested in advanced automated machinery and operation systems to streamline the whole production process.

 In the meantime, advanced processing techniques in leather manufacturing have contributed to the popularity of leather consumer goods.
 Nowadays, leathers can be worked up to more complex designs with digital leather cutting systems, while some can be dyed into more fashionable colours.
 New products such as silk leather made from blending textile fabrics with leather have become increasingly a possibility for designers to manoeuvre.
 In addition to durability, softness, lightness and smoothness have made leather garments ever-present and attractive around the year.
 For instance, clothing made of the ultra-thin leathers, of which thickness is 0.2mm-0.3mm, has become a stylish choice for spring/summer fashion season.